 Exercise levels will be based on your diagnosis and current level of fitness.
 Each activity is designed to gradually increase your heart rate to a prescribed training level.
 Blood pressure, heart rate and EKG are monitored by a registered nurse and exercise specialist during training sessions and assessments.

-Cardiac Rehab health professionals include registered nurses with advanced knowledge in exercise therapy and cardiac care and exercise specialists.
+Cardiac Rehab health professionals include registered nurses with advanced knowledge in exercise therapy and cardiac care and exercise specialists with specific knowledge of cardiovascular training prescriptions for those with heart conditions..
 They help you establish exercise training levels and will send periodic reviews to your physician.
 Our Medical Director is a Cardiologist who reviews all records prior to joining the program and provides ongoing consultation and direction.

 The initial program is 12 weeks (36 sessions).
 Sessions are scheduled 3 times per week.